-- A. Transfer from a state approved program. - B. Meet all the admission criteria for generic students. - C. Schedule a meeting with the Health Education Department Head at least 2 semesters in advance of the desired transfer date. - D. Complete and submit Transfer Application to JSCC Nursing Program.
-(This will be provided at the time of scheduled meeting with the Department Head.) - E. Submit copies of course syllabi/outlines to Department Head for review upon request. - F. Have a letter of recommendation from clinical nursing faculty who taught student in last nursing course. - G. Pass a comprehensive exam from the content of the course(s) prior to the one to which the student is requesting transfer with a minimum grade of 80 and demonstrate competency of skills.
+- A. Transfer from a state-approved program. - B. Meet all the admission criteria for generic students. - C. Schedule a meeting with the Dean of Health Education at least 2 semesters in advance of the desired transfer date. - D. Complete and submit Transfer Application to JSCC Nursing Program.
+(This will be provided at the time of the scheduled meeting with the division Dean.) - E. Submit copies of course syllabi/outlines to the division Dean for review upon request. - F. Have a letter of recommendation from the clinical nursing faculty who taught the student in the last nursing course. - G. Pass a comprehensive exam from the content of the course(s) prior to the one to which the student is requesting transfer with a minimum grade of 80 and demonstrate competency of skills.

-All decisions regarding transfer will be made by the Health Education Admissions Committee after all required documents are submitted.
+All decisions regarding the transfer will be made by the Health Education Admissions Committee after all required documents are submitted.